hermannsblum/Clean-CV/README.md

 For personal information, the `cvinfoitem` command can help place text and icons (e.g. from the `fontawesome` package in a coherent way), such that the distance between the first letter of the information and the center of the icon is always the same.
 Dependent on the documentclass, the icon will be placed in the left or right side of the description text automatically.

     \cvinfoitem{\faEnvelopeO}{some@mail.com}

+### Skill Indicators
+Many CVs, especially in the IT sector, require a skill-matrix.
+This template offers a comfortable function `skillbar` to produce an indicator for the skill level in the form of bullet points (see the previews for an example).
+The basic usage is simply `\skillbar{2}` for a level 2 out of 3.
+If the level should be more detailed, the maximum skill level can be set as optional argument: `\skillbar[5]{4}` is a level 4 out of 5.

 ## Advanced Usage